 View Executive and Full Board Agendas and Minutes (on the Board of Commissioners page)

 Since 1992, CSWD has implemented regional programs and constructed facilities to meet the goals of Act 78 and those set out in the District Charter.
 These programs and facilities are intended to affect the production, consumption and disposal decisions made by residents, businesses and institutions, resulting in less waste produced and encouraging proper disposal.

-CSWD employs more than 50 people in five main departments: Administration, Finance, Facilities, Unregulated Hazardous Waste, and Waste Reduction.
+CSWD employs more than 50 people in five main departments: Administration, Finance, Operations, Compliance, and Outreach and Communications.

 We also manage:

-- Seven Drop-Off Centers for residential and small business recycling, trash and certain special wastes
+- Drop-Off Centers for residential and small business recycling, trash and certain special wastes

 - The Environmental Depot, a permanent hazardous waste collection facility